Rappi: Legal trouble

 In September 2019, Rappi CEO and co-founder Simón Borrero has been accused of stealing the company Uribe's "idea for the creation of a platform that allowed users to contact other people willing to run errands."
 The Colombian Superintendency of Industry and Commerce has ordered the company to comply with electronic commerce regulations; however it allegedly still operates outside these regulations.
 The company currently has 108 active lawsuits related to consumer protection lodged against it.
 In January, the company started to charge delivery drivers a fee to use the app.

 The Colombian Superintendency of Industry and Commerce is currently claiming that plaintiff Rappi is "Not having a complaints channel for their customers, the fact that there is still confusion in the terms and conditions ... the final price for the consumer still being unknown and variable, the fact they are still not giving full attention to the complaints ... calls our attention," Superintendency head Andres Barreto told journalists.

 Along with a myriad of predatory employment policies, it has been discovered Rappi intended to force employees to compete for access to COVID-19 vaccinations.

 Work conditions

 In October 2018, some delivery couriers of Rappi took to the streets.
-The company has been criticized for its working conditions, from the employee side and for a lack of customer care from their clientele.
+The company has been criticized for its working conditions, from the employee side and for a lack of customer care from their customer service.
 Rappi has allegedly failed to follow regulations regarding customer support and faces possible fines from government regulators.